blenderous/blenderous.github.io/cv.md

 - Learned to use MongoDB noSQL database using the basic level certification course on the MongoDB website.

 ### Javascript *(level: medium to advanced)*
+- Completed the lesson on react `ReactJS`part 1, from codecademy.
 - Learned to make a web application MongoDB, ExpressJS and jQuery and NodeJS.
 Here is the link: https://daily-checklist-app.herokuapp.com/
 - Learning to use ES6 and Babel.
 - Experienced in using `Angular js` version 1 to make DOM manipulations, interactive elements and to have modular front end code